natalie3010/krakenflex-assessment/README.md

-# KrakenFlex Back End Test
+# Back End - Site Outages

 ### Requirements

-Write a small program to do the following:

 1. Retrieves all outages from the `GET /outages` endpoint
 2. Retrieves information from the `GET /site-info/{siteId}` endpoint for the site with the ID `norwich-pear-tree`